 From the Chair

-A 12-credit minor and an 18-credit enhanced minor in music are also offered.
+A 12-credit minor and an 18-credit enhanced minor in music are also offered, requiring any undergraduate music courses except MSH 114, MSH 115, and MSH 245.
 For further information, please consult with the Music Department.

-The MAT program is a professional degree for those who plan on teaching in public schools.
-It leads to New York State Professional Certification.
-The combined master's degree in applied music and music teaching offers students a professional level of performance and the opportunity to continue serious study in music while simultaneously developing teaching options.
+The 42-credit MAT is a professional degree for those who plan on teaching music, providing students with the Master's component for New York State Professional Certification.
+It is a combined degree in applied music and music teaching, offering students a professional level of performance and the opportunity to continue serious study in music, while simultaneously developing teaching options.
 The program is designed to prepare students for K-12 certification.
-Students will be assigned fieldwork and student teaching, and will be supervised by faculty members in the Departments of Music, Early Childhood and Childhood Education, and Middle and High School Education.
-Graduate advisers or coordinators of the three departments will provide counseling.
+Students are assigned fieldwork and student teaching, and are supervised by faculty members in the Departments of Music, Early Childhood and Childhood Education, and Middle and High School Education.
+Graduate advisers or coordinators of the three departments provide counseling.

 Dr. Diana Mittler-Battipaglia